 AGRO 5006.
 GENESIS, MORPHOLOGY AND CLASSIFICATION OF SOILS (I).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: AGRO 3005 or authorization of the Director of the Department.
+Prerequisites: (AGRO 3005 or (AGRO 3011 and AGRO 3013)) or authorization of the Director of the Department.

 Historical development of concepts of soil and systems of soil classification; principles and nomenclature of "Soil Taxonomy"; environmental factors and processes of soil formation; and field study of soil profiles.
 Field trips are required.